JingOS-team/videoplayer/README.md

 # Features

-these are just some features that set Haruna apart from others players
+These are just some features that set Jing-Haruna apart from others players

 - Support double finger sliding to adjust volume and brightness